Purification of hard water

 Hard water is not only bitter, which is already unpleasant, it also reduces the stomach motor, provokes failures in the digestive system.
 Salts of hardness, accumulating, lead to diseases of the joints, settle plaque on the skin and hair.
 Gallstone disease and kidney stones are also the result of long regular use of hard water.

 How can you tell how much hard water is pumped from a well into a private home or from a well into a country water supply system?
 The most reliable way is to take a sample and test the liquid in the laboratory.
 But that's time, effort, money.
-There is a simpler solution: hard water has its "symptoms".
+And how to choose the best filter for hard water showers?
+There is a solution : hard water has its "symptoms".
 Among them:

 - raiding a tap;